TEFL Thailand Teacher Training Courses

 How do I get my first TEFL qualification?

 If you are new to TEFL, you need to get your initial TEFL certificate.
-If you are confused about the terms like TEFL/CELTA/TESOL, check out our handy explainer, but rest assured that the CELTA is the number 1 qualification.
+If you are confused about the terms like TEFL/CELTA/TESOL, check out our handy explainer, but rest assured that the CELTA is the number 1 qualification because it is certified and moderated by Cambridge university.

-There are many TEFL certificates available – we offer the original and best, the Cambridge Certificate in Teaching English to Speakers of Other Languages (CELTA).
-This was originally developed by International House back in the 1950’s and is now the most widely recognized TEFL certificate, opening the door to teaching jobs in hundreds of countries around the world.
+There are many TEFL certificates available worldwide and for TEFL Thailand – we offer the original and most recognized, the Cambridge Certificate in Teaching English to Speakers of Other Languages (CELTA).
+This was originally developed by International House back in the 1950’s and is now the most widely known TEFL certificate, opening the door to teaching jobs in hundreds of countries around the world.
+For more information on the Cambridge CELTA, you can visit the Cambridge CELTA site.

-People who are new to teaching can take the CELTA, as well as those teachers, native speakers and non-native speakers, who have some experience but want the validation of an internationally recognized teaching qualification.
+People who are new to teaching can take the CELTA, as well as those teachers, native speakers and non-native speakers, who have some experience but want the validation and professional training of an internationally recognized teaching qualification.

 Our Grammar Refresher course – native speakers grow up with the language but don’t learn all the grammar rules.
 As a teacher, it’s important to have some understanding of how the language works so you can help students with their problems.
 If you are about to take the CELTA course this is also a great opportunity to meet the trainers and other trainees in a relaxed atmosphere before starting the course.